Tulus (singer): Collaborations

 In addition to his albums, Tulus has collaborated on projects for brand activation campaigns.
-In 2014–15, Tulus acted as a brand ambassador for Bend The Rules International campaign, held by Hewlett-Packard.
+In 2014 - 2015, Tulus acted as a brand ambassador for Bend The Rules International campaign, held by Hewlett-Packard.
 Tulus released a new theme song in support of this campaign.

 Tulus composed a single, entitled "Lekas", which was used on the soundtrack for the Indonesian movie, 3 Nafas Likas (2014).
 In mid 2015, Tulus created a song with Ran, an Indonesian music group, for that will be used in an ad campaign for Listerine.

-TulusCompany
+Tulus Company

 Tulus Company is an independent music label company was founded by Tulus together with his brother, Riri Muktamar, in 2010.
 Tulus Company has two main business divisions: Tulus Management (Tulus Man.) and Tulus Production (Tulus Pro.).
-Tulus has written songs released in two albums through TulusCompany, an independent record label company that he co-founded with his older brother, Riri Muktamar.
+Tulus has written songs released in two albums through Tulus Company, an independent record label company that he co founded with his older brother, Riri Muktamar.